French Vacation Tips

 Bayeux – Normandy’s Charming Town

 The famed Bayeux Tapestry is undergoing restoration and won’t be on display until around 2027, so enjoy the picturesque streets and nearby attractions instead.
+You will also find Le Petit Train Touristique de Bayeaux - a nice little ride around town for $8.

 Finish with a Seine River Cruise Back to Paris